 With the company's efforts to encourage the supply of certified source material (FSC/PEFC), it is expected that the volumes registered for these material categories will increase.

-With the certification according to the Standard 1: Feedstock SBP Compliance Standard, the company intend to initiate and progressively increase the supply of "SBP compliant" feedstock.
+With the certification according to the Standard 1: Feedstock SBP Compliance Standard, the company intend to progressively expand the reception of "SBP Compliant" feedstock.

 3 Requirement for a Supply Base Evaluation